 VPS gives you dedicated CPU/RAM and isolated resources without the cost of a whole server.
 GoDaddy offers both self-managed (for admins comfortable with server upkeep) and fully managed options (GoDaddy handles OS patches, security updates, and more).

-Configurations range from entry-level 1–2 vCPU and 2–4 GB RAM up to multi-core plans with significantly more memory and NVMe storage.
-Snapshot backups, choice of Linux/Windows, and cPanel or Plesk are available.
+Configurations range from 1–2 vCPU and 2–4 GB RAM up to multi-core plans with significantly more memory and NVMe storage.
+Snapshot backups, Linux/Windows choices, and cPanel or Plesk are available.
+Renewal pricing tends to track provisioned resources rather than big promo jumps.

 While GoDaddy isn’t our top pick in the best VPS hosts, it remains a practical choice for mid-tier traffic and workloads like staging environments, API services, or email and database hosting.